 - We establish the Compliance Risk Committee chaired by the representative director to promote improvement and maintenance of the compliance system of the entire Group and provide awareness programs and training for directors and employees of the entire Group (hereinafter referred to as the Officers and Employees) as necessary.

-- Upon discovery of a serious violation of the law or any other important fact with regard to compliance within the each of the entire Group, a director shall immediately report the violation or the fact to Audit and Supervisory Committee and representative directors, and also report it to the Consolidated Management Committee (consisting of President, executive officers, Audit and Supervisory Committee member, President of subsidiaries in Japan and any person(s) designated by the President) without delay.
+- Upon discovery of a serious violation of the law or any other important fact with regard to compliance within each of the entire Group, a director shall immediately report the violation or the fact to Audit and Supervisory Committee and representative directors, and also report it to the Consolidated Management Committee (consisting of President, executive officers, Audit and Supervisory Committee member, President of subsidiaries in Japan and any person(s) designated by the President) without delay.

-- Regarding a violation of the law or any other unethical conduct, a system shall be established and managed to allow any employee of the entire Group to submit a direct report to the Department in charge of personnel affair or an outside lawyer under the Internal Whistle-Blower Regulations.
+- Regarding a violation of the law or any other unethical conduct, a system shall be established and managed to allow any of the Officers and Employees to submit a direct report to the Department in charge of personnel affairs or an outside lawyer under the Internal Whistle-Blower Regulations.

 2. System Regarding Storage and Management of Information on Execution of Duties by Directors

-We positively store and manage information on the execution of duties by directors under the Document Control Regulations in an appropriate retrieval state according to the contents.
-Also, we will implement appropriate security for the handling of the applicable information based on the Information Security Management Regulations.
+We store and manage information on the execution of duties by directors under the Document Control Regulations in an appropriate retrieval state.
+Also, we will handle the applicable information based on the Information Security Management Regulations.